welashry/CEBD1160_Project/README.md

 -----

 ## Research Question
-How can we use machine learning can prdict and classify the diabetes?.
+How can we use machine learning to prdict and classify the diabetes?.

 ### Abstract